atul-star/Movie-App/README.md

 3) python manage.py migrate
 4) python manage.py runserver

-To add To into Tables:
+To add data into Table:
 you can use django admin panel step to create super user
 1) python manage.py createsuperuser(username and password)